 (example- L1 can be put into E2 or E3)

-3 letters can be put in 3 envelopes such that none of them are going into their right envelopes in 2 ways.
+3 letters can be put in 3 envelopes such that none of them is going into their right envelopes in 2 ways.

 Similarly, the derangement of 4 letters will be 9 ways,